DIPlib/diplib/DIPthoughts.md

 ## Physical units

-The image object should contain a `physDims` structure.
-This structure maybe should also contain the absolute position of the origin.
+The image object should contain information about the size of the pixels in physical units.

-Manipulation functions will update this (e.g. resampling changes physical dimensions of the pixel).
-For some functions this is
-difficult:
+In the old DIPlib, there was a PhysDims structure that contains the pixel size, but also the location of the image origin within the real world (an offset), and units and offset for the pixel values.
+This structure was then set by the image reading functions, and only used by the Measurement function.
+The measurement function only used the pixel sizes.
+Intensity units were also used, but were never set by any image reading function.

+By attaching the pixel size to the image object, it is possible to track those sizes through geometric transformations (such as scaling and rotations), making it esaier on the user to obtain quantitative measurements.

+For some functions it might be difficult to track pixel sizes:

-- Rotate: what if the two dimensions being intermingled have different `physDims`?
+- Rotate: what if the two dimensions being intermingled have different pixel sizes?

-- The Fourier transform should set `physDims[i] :=
+- The Fourier transform should set `pixelSize[i] :=
-  size[i]/physDims[i]` (or something like that).
+  imageSize[i]/pixelSize[i]` (or something like that).

+- Combining two images with different pixel sizes (e.g. `dip::Add()`) could, e.g. retain the pixel sizes of the first input argument.

+Intensity units would be a lot more difficult to track, which makes them not so desireable to implement as a member of the image object.

 Parameters to functions (filter sizes, etc.) should still be in pixels, but sometimes we want to give them in physical dimensions.
-We can solve this with a method of the `physDims` structure:
+We can solve this with a method of the image object:

-    dip::FloatArray sigmas { 45, 45 }; // sigmas in physical units (say micron)
+    dip::FloatArray sigmas { 45 * MICRON, 45 * MICRON };
-    dip::Gauss( in, out, in.physDims.topixels( sigmas ) );
+    dip::Gauss( in, out, in.toPixels( sigmas ) );
-                                       // filter size parameter converted to pixels

 The measurement function always returns measurements with physical units.
-If physical dimensions are not known, they default to 1 px, and the measurement function returns measurements in pixels.
-Operations between images with different physical dimensions leads to units to revert to 1 px.
-Scaling of an image with physical dimensions of 1 px does not affect its physical dimensions.
+If pixel sizes are not known, they default to 1 px, and the measurement function returns measurements in pixels.
+Intensity units are also needed, I suggest we use a default "IU" intensity units to represent measurements that include intensity.
+The user can then replace these with actual known units if necessary.

-Tensor images have same intensity units for all tensor elements.
-Intensity will most likely be "Arbitrary Density Units" ("ADU"), only in very special cases the intensity has physical units (e.g. "photon count").
-Problem: ADU^2^=ADU, ADU\*px=ADU, etc., but we don't want that.
-Maybe we don't even need to store the intensity units.
-This also saves us from having to modify them with every arithmetic operation.

-To decide: How do we represent units?
-A class that knows how to convert inches to cm?
-Do we always use units in SI, and modify the value to account for kilo/mili/micro, etc.?
-In this case, we need to be able to automatically add prefixes to the units to make values readable.

 ## Arithmetic and comparisons